tkchafin/FGTpartitioner/README.md

 - Cython > 0.27
 - multiprocess

-You will additionally need tabix installed to clock-compress and index your VCF file (which enables me to parse it more quickly).
+You will additionally need tabix installed to block-compress and index your VCF file (which enables me to parse it more quickly).

 The easiest way to install all of the dependencies is through conda:
 ```